Bjerrum Pairs in Ionic Solutions: a Poisson-Boltzmann Approach: Model

 where the function $g(u)=\sinh u/u$ satisfies $g'(u)=\mathcal{G}(u)$.
 The denominator, $\mathcal{D}$, leads to a saturation of the ionic and dipolar concentrations, bounded from above by the close-packing density, $a^{-3}$.
 This saturation feature is especially important near highly charged surfaces that attract counterions and dipoles, as is demonstrated in Section~\ref{sec4}.

 Equation~(\ref{eq8}), together with the relations between $n_{s}$ $n_{p}$, and $n_{b}$, define our model for Bjerrum pairs in ionic solutions.
 This model can be obtained formally by employing a field-theoretical approach to a lattice-gas model including electrostatic interactions, as is further explained in the Appendix~\ref{appB}.
-Note that within this framework, Eq.~(\ref{eq8}) is the Euler-Lagrange equation, derived from the variation of the free energy.
+Within this framework, Eq.~(\ref{eq8}) is the Euler-Lagrange equation, derived from the variation of the free energy. \ra{Note that in the formulation of this section as well as in the Appendix, we account only implicitly for some of the Coulombic interactions in the system via the association energy, $J$, and the hydrated ionic diameter, $a$ (see Section~\ref{bulk_concentration}).}

+\ra{Equation~(\ref{eq8}) can be simplified under several conditions.
+For small electrostatic potentials and fields, it is possible to linearize the equation, as is further discussed in Section~\ref{sec3}.
+This is especially relevant in the bulk electrolyte, far from any fixed charge density. }

-The full form of Eq.~(\ref{eq8}) can be simplified in a related approach.
-As opposed to the picture of Section~\ref{bulk_concentration}, where solvent molecules are considered explicitly, it is possible to treat the solvent implicitly as a homogeneous background with a dielectric constant $\eps$ of the solution, by inserting $p_{w}=0$ and substituting $\eps_{0}\to\eps$ in Eq.~(\ref{eq8}).
+In addition, as opposed to the picture of Section~\ref{bulk_concentration}, where solvent molecules are considered explicitly, it is possible to treat the solvent implicitly as a homogeneous background with a dielectric constant $\eps$ of the solution, by inserting $p_{w}=0$ and substituting $\eps_{0}\to\eps$ in Eq.~(\ref{eq8}).
 Hereafter, we distinguish between the {\it explicit solvent} model of Eq.~(\ref{eq8}) and the {\it implicit solvent} model, described here.
 Throughout this work, we present results for both models and compare between the two.

-In addition, for small volume fractions of ions and Bjerrum pairs ($\phi\ll1$), it is possible to neglect steric effects.
+Finally, for small volume fractions of ions and Bjerrum pairs ($\phi\ll1$), it is possible to neglect steric effects.
 Then, the denominator function, Eq.~(\ref{eq9}), simplifies to unity, $\mathcal{D}\simeq 1$~\cite{Abrashkin07,Levy12,Levy13}, and the bulk concentrations of free ions and Bjerrum pairs are given by Eq.~(\ref{eq4})~\cite{Zwanikken09}.